nerney/rest-offenders/README.md

 # rest-offenders
 A REST API for the Rhode Island Sex Offender Database

-rest-offenders builds a RESTful back-end for the Rhode Island sex offender database (RISOD).
+rest-offenders builds an api back-end for the Rhode Island sex offender database (RISOD).

 How it works:
 - Spring Boot w/ jpa, web, h2, and thymeleaf